 - Define HARN's vision, policies, code of conduct, strategies, directions, annual budget, management structure and major plans and consider potential risks so as to ensure that management can effectively drive plans into practice.
 HARN is running its businesses with transparency responsibility to stakeholders, society and environment. - 2.
-Assess the performance of the Chief Executive Officer (CEO) and decide suitable remuneration, to induce shortterm and long term motivation.
+Assess the performance of the Chief Executive Officer (CEO) and decide suitable remuneration, to induce short-term and long term motivation. - 3.
+Oversee an accounting systems, financial reporting and auditing, as well as the efficient and effective internal control and internal audit systems.
+Define comprehensive risk management, have a mechanism for complaints and providing protection for complainants' guidelines, as well as ensure an efficient risk management system or process and follow up every quarterly. - 4.
+Oversee and supervise issues regarding related-party transactions and manage potential conflicts of interest and reports to the Board on a regular.